TrustAI/DeepConcolic/README.md

 # Tool 2 -- testRNN: Coverage Guided Testing for Recurrent Nueral Networks

 For long short-term memory models (LSMTs), we design new coverage metrics to consider the internal behaviour of the LSTM layers in processing sequential inputs.
-We consider not only the tighter metric that quantifies the temporal behaviour (i.e., temporal coverage) but also looser metrics that quantify either the gate values (i.e., Neuron Coverage and Boundary Coverage) or value change in one step (i.e., Stepwise Coverage).
+We consider not only the tighter metric that quantifies the temporal behaviour (i.e., temporal coverage) but also some looser metrics that quantify either the gate values (i.e., Neuron Coverage and Boundary Coverage) or value change in one step (i.e., Stepwise Coverage).

 The paper is available at https://arxiv.org/pdf/1911.01952.pdf.